 3. Melt the unsweetened chocolate, butter, and semi-sweet chocolate in a saucepan over low heat, stirring occasionally.
 Set aside.

 4. Sift the sprouted flour (throw away the bran,) into a bowl.
-Add the pinch of salt and 2/3 tsp vital wheat gluten.
 Blend well and set aside.

 5. In another bowl, beat the eggs with an electric mixer (or a whisk) for a few minutes, until frothy.
 Gradually beat in the sugar.
 Add the vanilla.